africanproofs/provider-register/README.md

 ### THE PROVIDER DECIDES WHAT THEY PUBLISH.
 NO AUTHORITY.

 - name: Name of validator or price provider
-- chains: {Object}
+- chains: [Array]
-    - chain_id: Chain ID where this data is applicable,
+    - chain_id: Chain ID where this data is applicable.
+Must match chain where contract is deployed.
-    - address: EVM address associated to the provider
+    - address: EVM address associated to the provider.
+Must match signature used to register.
 - organisation: {Object}
   - branding: {Object} - Logo images
       - logo_128: Entire url to image 128x128px